ibm-hyper-protect/contract-cli/README.md

 ## Introduction

-The CLI tool has been developed to automate the process of provisioning HPVS on both IBM Cloud and On Prem.
+The CLI tool has been developed to automate the process of provisioning Hyper Protect Virtual Servers (HPVS) and Hyper Protect Container Runtime for RedHat Virtualization Solutions (HPCR RHVS).
 This CLI tool leverages [ibm-hyper-protect/contract-go](https://github.com/ibm-hyper-protect/contract-go) for all the features.

 To download the CLI tool for your respective OS, please refer the [release page](https://github.com/ibm-hyper-protect/contract-cli/releases).